Partnerships with Lenders Pave & Climb Make Financing Hack Reactor More Accessible to Students

 By teaming up with lenders Pave and Climb, we can make our program accessible to a greater number of students.

 Pave, a newly launched lending company, provides financing options to U.S. citizens, covering both tuition and additional expenses -- which students can use on relocation/moving expenses, rent, living expenses and whatever else comes up.
 To qualify, a credit score of 660 and above is required.
 With loans up to $25,000, students will be able to fund both their tuition and their lives for their time at Hack Reactor, and have the ability to defer their first payment by up to three months while they are in the program.
 Through this option, students have up to 36 months to pay back their loans.

 Climb offers tuition loans to students with credit scores as low as 400, with a repayment term of up to three years.

 We are in continuing talks with other partners, with the goal of offering financing options to every admitted student.
-Our agreements with Climb and Pave apply to both our onsite program in San Francisco and our online offering, Hack Reactor Remote Beta.
+Our agreements with Climb and Pave apply to both our onsite program in San Francisco and our online offering, Hack Reactor Remote coding bootcamp.

 The Obama Administration is interested in working with coding schools, which the President described as “a ticket to the middle class,” to create funding options for schools with strong student outcomes.
 Phillips recently joined other industry leaders at the White House, at a meeting convened by the Department of Education, to discuss the possibility of bringing in traditional student lending options to programs such as ours, while discussing innovation and quality.